BACK

 Referral Rate

-% of new clients referred by existing clients
+% of new clients from existing client referrals

 20%+